NaszvadiG/cim-xa/README.md

 - You need to send HTML email [Zend]
 - You need to format HTML email or other non-browser views [Savant]***

- *see <a href="https://github.com/sfthurber/CodeIgniter-AngularJS-App">sample angularjs/CodeIgniter-AngularJS application</a>
+ *see <a href="https://github.com/sfthurber/CodeIgniter-AngularJS-App">sample angularjs/CodeIgniter-AngularJS application</a>; see also
+ <a href="http://www.ng-newsletter.com/posts/angular-on-mobile.html">The Definitive Guide to Angular on Mobile</a>.

  **ie: Ember loads and instantiates Javascript controllers based upon which CI controller is active and passes information from PHP to your Javascript without printing data into the DOM.
 From there you